Aditi-dev07/Cisco_DataScience_Projects/Coding for Answer/README.md

 ---

 ## 🚀 About Me
-I am an aspiring **Data Analyst / Data Scientist** passionate about using data to explore **culture, society, science, and global trends**.
-I enjoy transforming raw datasets into clear, meaningful insights that answer real-world questions.
+Hi!
+I’m a Data Science enthusiast with an MCA degree, passionate about turning data into actionable insights.
+I enjoy exploring datasets, building predictive models, and leveraging machine learning to solve real-world problems.

+I’m skilled in Python, SQL, and data visualization tools, and I love contributing to open-source projects and continuously learning new technologies in the field of data science.

 📫 Feel free to explore the projects or connect with me on **GitHub or LinkedIn**.